 The Murray City Museum celebrates the heritage of the Murray community by fostering appreciation for the city’s past, promoting understanding of local diversity, and forging connections between residents, past and present.
 The Museum documents, preserves, studies, and interprets the history of Murray, including early settlement, community growth, industrial prominence, and modern expansion through exhibits, collections, public programs and research.

 Land, Lead, and Leadership

 The museum's story, which is largely focused between 1870-1950, illustrates how the city moved from an agricultural beginning to a booming smelter town and how the city was created from the interplay between those elements.

-Our display cabinets in the hallway outside the City Council Chambers are currently showcasing artifacts from our collection and from the community celebrating the history of Murray High School.
+Our display cabinets in the hallway outside the City Council Chambers are currently showcasing photos and artifacts from our collection showing historic photos of buildings in Murray, with pictures of what they look like today.